michelmbem/hello-microservice/README.md

 * **MongoDB** with **Mongo Express**: A document-based, no-SQL database management system (DBMS) with a web-based administration and query interface.
 * **Apache Kafka** with **Kafka UI**: A message broker with a web-based administration interface.
 * **Zipkin**: A web request tracing system.
-* **Maildev**: An email forgery, i.e., a pseudo-SMTP server that doesn't forward the mail it receives from its clients but stores it for local viewing.
+* **Maildev**: A fake SMTP server that doesn't forward the mails it receives from its clients but stores them for local viewing.
 * **Keycloak**: An open-source identity and access management solution that allows for adding authentication and authorization support to microservices with little difficulty.
 * **ELK**: A tool stack comprising an **Elasticsearch** cluster, **Logstash**, and **Kibana**.
 Elasticsearch (ES) is a no-SQL DBMS with powerful indexing capabilities.
   Kibana is a frontend for ES.
 Logstash acts as a pipeline that streams log messages from any source to ES.
 Together, these tools provide applications with a centralized, online-accessible logging platform.